Alexandra Hidalgo

-Alexandra Hidalgo is a Venezuelan-American documentary film director, editor and theorist.
+Alexandra Hidalgo is a Venezuelan-American writer, filmmaker, editor, and theorist.
 She is best known for her work on the documentaries Teta and Vanishing Borders and for her video book Cámara Retórica: A Feminist Filmmaking Methodology for Rhetoric and Composition.

 Early life and education

 Alexandra was born in Caracas, Venezuela and immigrated to Dayton, Ohio at the age of sixteen.
 She holds a BA from the Honors Tutorial College, a MA in creative writing from Naropa University, and a Ph.D. in Rhetoric and Composition from Purdue University.

 Career

-Hidalgo is an assistant professor at Michigan State University.
-She is also the co-founder and editor-in-chief of the online publication agnès films.
+Hidalgo is the Crow Chair and Associate Professor of English at the University of Pittsburgh.
+Before moving to Pittsburgh, she was an associate professor at Michigan State University’s Department of Writing, Rhetoric, and American Cultures.
+She is the co-founder and editor-in-chief of the digital peer-reviewed journal constellations: a cultural rhetorics publishing place.
+From 2010 to 2014, she was the editor-in chief of the online publication agnès films: supporting women and feminist filmmaker.

+Hidalgo's YouTube channel, All the Love!, features content about family, books, movies, and TV shows.
+Notable videos from the channel include: her on-location review of When Harry Met Sally (1989) with her husband Nathaniel Bowler; her sit-down “TV Take” on Amy Sherman-Palladino’s Étoile (2025); as well as her sit-down “Bookish Take” on Ann Patchett’s Tom Lake (2023).

+Her newsletter, Love in Many Genres, also explores similar topics, using “prose, video, and photography to explore love in all its messy and wondrous glory.”
+Notable essays from Love in Many Genres include: “Traveling Heavy,” a reflection on traveling to the 2025 Association of Writers & Writing Programs Conference (AWP) in Los Angeles, California and the cost and benefit of going the extra mile in our professional endeavors; “Can We Make Our Past Selves Happy?” in which Hidalgo muses on giving a guest talk at the University of Colorado Boulder and her time at Naropa University as a Creative Writing MFA student from 2002 to 2004; as well as “Mothers and Grandmothers,” a deep-dive into how time and distance can hinder some relationships while leaving others unscathed.

 Hidalgo's debut documentary feature, Vanishing Borders, screened at the All Lights India International Film Festival and Glendale International Film Festival.
 It also won a Kudos Endeavor Award for Human Spirit feature at the Docs Without Borders Film Festival.
 In 2017, her documentary film, Teta, screened at the Athens International Film and Video Festival and Boston Latino International Film Festival.
 It also won the Best Documentary Film Award at the 10th Jaipur International Film Festival.